googleapis/synthtool/README.md

 ## Features
 ### Templating
 Synthtool supports template files using jinja.
 As an example let's look at node.js.
 The templates for node can be found at `/synthtool/gcp/templates/node_library/`.
-As of writing this doc, the following works in a node.js synth script.
+The following is taken from a node.js synth script.

 ```
 common_templates = gcp.CommonTemplates()